 - Skin rash- Rash of undetermined origin or determined contagious by your child’s physician

 - Redness in the whites of the eyes (scalera), with yellow or pus eye discharge, & matted lashes upon awakening are symptoms of conjunctivitis (pinkeye).
 A doctor should be consulted for treatment.
 Bacterial conjunctivitis is highly contagious.

 - If your child has a rash all over their body, or if the rash is blistery, oozing, or painful, it could be a sign of a contagious infection, such as chicken pox.

 Children must be symptom free for 24 hours without the use of fever reducing medication, before returning to school.

 Please consider checking with your child’s doctor or the school nurse before you send your child to school if still unsure.

 The Cedar Grove Board of Education policy on the administration of medications in schools states that medications to be administered in school by the school nurse or substitute registered nurse, must be accompanied by a written medication order by a licensed physician or advanced practice nurse, along with written permission from a parent/guardian, delivered to the school by the parent/guardian in the original container with the prescription attached.
+Nurses are not permitted to dispense any medication, prescription or over the counter without a written medical order.
 You can access the form on the link below.
 Please be sure to fill in the top section of the form & sign, and have your physician fill out the second part of the form.
 Return the completed form with the medication in the original container to the health office.
-Please not: this is mandatory by state law for both prescription & over-the-counter medications.
+Please note: this is mandatory by state law for both prescription & over-the-counter medications.